Border Technology Contracts Take New Approach

 They are called integrated fixed towers.
 Their radar sweep for drug smugglers and illegal border crossers, and they transmit video.

-"Our agents can then determine whether that sweep is picking up, whether it is an animal whether it is a person whether it is a vehicle," Mitchell says.
+"Our agents can then determine whether that sweep is picking up, whether it is an animal whether it is a person whether it is a vehicle," Mitchell said.

 Those fixed towers were originally put up by Boeing.